nayeemahmed43/simple-node-mongo/README.md

 ### Post Route

-/addProduct  - to post specific product
+/addFood  - to add food to the back end

-/placeOrder  - to post order information
+/placeOrder  - to post order information to backend.

 ### To run locally